ZhuorenLi/ZhuorenLi.github.io/content/researchex/optimization-based -motion-planning/index.md

 - Able to integrate with external semantic decisions to achieve comprehensive optimization based on the external decisions.

 ### **Some Results**
+It allows for more efficient lane changing maneuvers in some scenarios wiith more rational lane-changing timing.
 ![png](HMPCresult.png)

 ## **Trajectory Planning and Tracking Control Based on Hierarchical MPC**